lachhebo/dedukti-editor/README.md

 ## Utilisation

-### Functionnality
+### Features

-- check your proofs.
+- [x] Check proofs
-- display errors message where errors spring from
+- [x] Display errors message where errors spring from
-- list the unresolved goals depending on the position of the cursor
+- [x] List the unresolved goals depending on the position of the cursor
-- list the hypothesis linked to th current goal.
+- [x] List the hypothesis linked to th current goal
-- buttons and key bindings to navigate withn proofs.
+- [x] Buttons and key bindings to navigate within a proof
-- basic synthax for dk file
+- [x] Basic synthax for dk file
-- choose the style you like the most.
+- [x] Style manager
+- [x] Unicode caracters manager
+- [ ] Incremental updates
+- [ ] Update Manually

 ### Keybindings :